 The Magic of Mandalas Workshops and On-Going Classes

-- To organize, unify, or provide closure to our personal experiences, feelings, beliefs, and understandings
+- Organize, unify, or provide closure to our personal experiences, feelings, beliefs, and understandings

-- To help us focus or center our thoughts
+- Help us focus or center our thoughts

 - For personal and spiritual growth

 - As a kind of meditation or prayer practice